Heroin Addiction, Health Effects, Withdrawal, & Treatment

 Long-Term Effects of Heroin

-An addiction to heroin, as well as to prescription opioids, can have many long-term effects, including tolerance and dependence.
-Repeated use of the drug may also cause deterioration of the brain’s white matter, which negatively impacts decision-making and self-control.
-Repeated use of heroin can lead to addiction.8
+Repeated use or misuse of heroin, painkillers, and other opioids can have many long-term effects, including tolerance, dependence.
+Chronic heroin use may also cause deterioration of the brain’s white matter, which negatively impacts decision-making and self-control.4

 - Constipation.